Mongolia's "ninja" miners help sate China lust for gold

 POWER IN A UNION

-Singo, a Zimbabwean gold mining engineer, has been trying to get ninjas organised.
+Singo, a Zimbabwean gold mining engineer, has been trying to get ninjas organized.

 The small gold processing centre at Bornuur is a far cry from the giant industrial gold producers ploughing through Mongolia's plateau and pasture.
 Three years of tailings fill thousands of vegetable sacks stacked up on the edges of the site, and they still don't know what to do with them.

 But the plant represents progress.
-It was set up by five miners with the help of Singo and the SDC and brings a degree of efficiency and mechanisation to the local mining community.
+It was set up by five miners with the help of Singo and the SDC and brings a degree of efficiency and mechanization to the local mining community.

 Large stone wheels grind down chunks of rock dug from nearby hills.
 A decade ago, cyanide might have been used to dissolve the ore and mercury would have been added to amalgamate the gold, but the plant uses only water and gravity, allowing the shiny flecks to roll down a chute before being refined further.